 Helped along by the fact it was World Chocolate Day, this campaign gained a whopping 214 placements (with well over half being links back to the clients site).

 A campaign like this taps into very personal childhood memories, which not only cause debate, but they are great fodder for social media platforms.

 On the other end of the scale, we found “shock value” PRs tended to not get as much coverage as the more positive-evoking emotions.
 Presumably, part of the reason for this could be their unbelievability factor, or, depending on the campaign content, the journalist might have to go through some extra fact-checking before publishing your shocking findings.

 In conclusion, although it is a good idea to think about the emotional value of your campaigns at the ideation stage - it might not be worth getting hung up on trying to force certain sentiments into campaigns, especially if you have tricky clients who like to stick to stories very close to their industry.

 For instance, the emotion “lust” - whilst fun to do, and with a good chance of mass coverage - it might not be appropriate for your client’s niche, or KPI.

-These campaigns tend to do really well in national newspapers, however these outlets rarely dish out follow links.
-So despite a good DA, you might be better chasing after slightly lower DA sites that are more likely to include a follow link.
-For these sorts of sites, emotions such as intrigue may be a better bet - less coverage, sure, but much more targeted and relevant for your niche (we’ve spoken about the increasing importance of relevance in Digital PR before).
+These campaigns tend to do really well in national newspapers however, to minimise the average cost-per-link for our clients, we will also want to outreach to even the slightly lower DA sites that are likely to also be interested in the research.
+For these sorts of sites, emotions such as intrigue may be a better bet - slightly lower domain authority, sure, but much more targeted and relevant for your niche (we’ve spoken about the increasing importance of relevance in Digital PR before).